HabanaAI/hccl_demo/README.md

 2. All_gather
 3. Reduce_scatter
 4. Broadcast
+5. Reduce

-Send/Recs is the supported point to point communication.
+Send/Recv is the supported point to point communication.

 Supported from v1.3.0 and above.